legumeinfo/gene-fam-assign/README.md

 Also see https://github.com/legumeinfo/lis_gfa/ , which accomplishes the same task, using a singularity container rather than a conda environment.
 The approaches mainly differ in the hmmsearch intermediate formats and parsing approaches.
-The management of parallelization is also somewhat different -- the present repo relying more on parallelization via spawning multiple `hmmsearch` tasks and `lis_gfa` relying on the --cpu parameter of hmmsearch.
+The management of parallelization is also somewhat different -- the present repo relying more on parallelization via spawning multiple `hmmsearch` tasks and `lis_gfa` relying on the `--cpu` parameter of `hmmsearch`.
+The present approach should be faster, considering IO limitations of `hmmsearch` -- but we have not benchmarked the two methods yet.

 ## Installation method 1: installation of scripts and dependencies with conda